rawskijon/academic-kickstart/content/publication/ndrp-scil-2020-neural/index.md

 abstract: This paper examines the generalization abilities of encoder-decoder networks on a class of subregular functions characteristic of natural language reduplication.
 We find that, for the simulations we run, attention is a necessary and sufficient mechanism for learning generalizable reduplication.
 We examine attention alignment to connect RNN computation to a class of 2-way transducers.

 # Summary.
 An optional shortened abstract.
-summary: We analyze the expressivity of a variety of recurrent encoder-decoder networks, showing they are limited to learning subsequential functions, and connecting an RNNs with attention mechanisms to a class of deterministic 2-way transducers.
+summary: We analyze the expressivity of a variety of recurrent encoder-decoder networks, showing they are limited to learning subsequential functions, and connecting RNNs with attention mechanisms to a class of deterministic 2-way transducers.

 tags:
 - computational phonology